“How to unbrick my Android phone? I got Samsung Galaxy Note 3 and turned it to be a brick since I rooted it carelessly. Please HELP!”

 1. Unbrick your Android when stuck in boot loop

-Your device is stuck in boot loop, that is your device keeps rebooting when you are flashing a new ROM and you forgot to wipe all the data of the previous ROM, and your device boots every time with some error and hence will keep rebooting.
+Your device is stuck in a boot loop, that is your device keeps rebooting when you are flashing a new ROM and you forgot to wipe all the data of the previous ROM, and your device boots every time with some error and hence will keep rebooting.

 - Go to recovery mode – press volume plus + home screen button + power button does it.